Skip to main content

 This could be due to one of the following reasons:

-• We currently do not automatically capture WebSocket requests.
+• Currently, Embrace does not automatically capture WebSocket requests.

 • The networking library you're using isn't one of the supported ones.